 It is not just smart to put strategies in place to mitigate the effects of inclement weather, but for your peace of mind and the enjoyment of your guests in general, essential.

 5. Keep on the right side of the local council

-If you want to put up market umbrellas or a marquee, most local councils will require you to apply for a permit and (for OHS&W reasons) to advise them how you will be weighing them down.
+If you want to put up an arbour, market umbrella/s or a marquee, most local councils will require you to apply for a permit and (for OHS&W reasons) to advise them how you will be weighing them down.

 6. Work with, not against, your surroundings

-Choose your hairstyle, floral arrangements and dress keeping your beachside venue in mind.
+Choose your hairstyle, floral arrangements and dress with your beachside venue in mind.

 How are you preparing for your beach wedding?
 Let us know in the comments.